Vigneshcse1245/Lottery-SmartContract/README.md

 ## More Details
-lottery starts when the contract is deployed and lasts for 2 days after lottery ends the transaction occurs by transfer lottery function
+lottery starts when the contract is deployed and lasts for 2 days after lottery ends the transaction occurs by transfer lottery function.